 Standard issue field shoes used by US Marines throughout WWII.
 These feature roughout leather uppers and rubber soles and heels.
 Boondockers were worn both with and without leggings by all Marines in the Pacific Theater.
 The only deviation from the originals on these are the soles.
 We were unable to find a company that could put the nylon cord shreds into the rubber.
-If you gotta have cord shreds to feel authentic, we cannot help you!

 Note: This run of boots (2014) have a reinforcing rivet on each side (like roughout service shoes).
 Most original Boondockers do not have these, but there is no way to change them, and there will be no more boots coming since the factory is closing.
 This is not a workmanship flaw so we will not discount or consider them "seconds".
-We hope to have USA Made boots sonetime in 2015, but they will cost over $200.
+We hope to have USA Made boots sometime in 2015, but they will cost over $200.

 are copied from original WWII boots which run about 1/2 size larger